Moduli of hybrid curves I: Variations of canonical measures: Hybrid spaces of higher rank

 \subsection{The setting}

-In the following, let $B$ be an $N$-dimensional complex manifold, for an integer $N$, and let $D = \bigcup_{e \in E} D_e$ be a simple normal crossing divisor.
+In the following, let $B$ be an $\ndim$-dimensional complex manifold, for an integer $\ndim$, and let $D = \bigcup_{e \in E} D_e$ be a simple normal crossing divisor.
 More precisely, we require that $(D_e)_{e \in E}$ is a finite family of smooth, connected and closed submanifolds of codimension one in $B$ such that for any subset $F \subseteq E$, the intersection

 is either empty or a smooth submanifold of codimension $|F|$ (with only finitely many connected components).
-The intersection $D_F$ is called the \emph{stratum} of the subset $F \subseteq E$.
+We refer to the intersection $D_F$ as the \emph{stratum} associated to the subset $F \subseteq E$.
 The \emph{inner stratum} is the subset

 where for $t \in B$, we set